jjh13/box-splines/README.md

 representation of said spline (see ``codegen.sage``, there's also code in that file to export the tree to a C function).

+There is also a stand-alone [CoCalc](https://cocalc.com/) worksheet included in the repository.
+If you want to test out this work without committing to a full Sage installation, you can create a free [CoCalc](https://cocalc.com/) account, then upload the worksheet ```cocalc-worksheet.sagews''' to your account.

 ## Dependencies
 - SageMath 6.8 (or above, the initial code was written in Sage 6.8, but has been working on 7.2) on an Ubuntu machine, this can be installed by following the